gottacatchenall/ms_sampling_effort/manuscript.md

 log-normal distribution, we also tested the case where the abundance distribution is derived from power-law scaling $Z^{(T_i-1)}$ where $T_i$ is the trophic level of species $i$  and $Z$ is a scaling coefficient.
-[@Savage2004EffBod], which yields the same qualitative behavior, _todo supp fig 1 here_).
+[@Savage2004EffBod], which yields the same qualitative behavior, _maybe supp. fig 1 here_).
 The practical consequence of this skewed distribution of biomass in communities is seeing two low biomass species interacting requires two low probability events: observing two species of low relative biomass _at the same time_.
-However, this "neutrally forbidden link" [@Canard2012EmeStr] does not consider that there may be a positive association between observing species together because of their interaction [@Cazelles2016TheSpe], which we'll explore in the next subsection.

-To simulate the process of observation, for an ecological network $A$ with $S$ species, we sample abundances from $N$ independent draws from a standard-log-normal distribution.
-For each true interaction in $A$ (i.e. $A_{ij}
-= 1$) we estimate the probability of observing both species $i$ and $j$ at given place and time by simulating $n$ individual observations, where the species observed at the $1,2,\dots,n$-th observation is drawn from the generated log-normal distribution of abundances.
+To simulate the process of observation, for an ecological network $A$ with $S$ species, we sample abundances for each species from a standard-log-normal distribution.
+For each true interaction in $A$ (i.e. $A_{ij} = 1$) we estimate the probability of observing both species $i$ and $j$ at given place and time by simulating $n$ observations of individuals, where the species of the individual observed at the $1,2,\dots,n$-th observation is drawn from the generated log-normal distribution of abundances.
 For each pair of species $(i,j)$, if both
 $i$ and $j$ are observed within the $n$ observations, the interaction is tallied